Ontotext-AD/ontorefine-cli/commands/apply.md

 # Apply

-Applies operations to a specified project data.
+Applies operations to a specified project.

-The command uses the provided JSON document with operations to apply them to the project data.
+The command uses the provided JSON document with operations and to applies them to the project.
-The result of the command should be message with the status of the execution.
+The result of the command is a message with the status of the execution.

 ## Arguments